How Laser Healing Therapy Speeds Up Bone Repair & Recovery

 One particular effect that caught the attention of multiple experts is its ability to enhance callus development.
 But what is callus development?
 (1)

-To answer that question, it’s best to discuss the steps on how bone heals in the body.
+To answer that question, it’s best to discuss the steps of how bone heals in the body.

 The bone healing process starts immediately after injury, but the actual callus formation begins about one week after you sustain an injury.
 The body begins by forming a soft type of bone called callus, which fills in the inflamed/injured area of the body.